SuvratJ/Virtual-Linux-Filesystem/README.md

 # Virtual-Linux-Filesystem
-An implementation of a simple linux filesystem taking inspiration from ext2
+*An implementation of a simple linux filesystem taking inspiration from ext2.*
+This is a repository for a project showcase and not actively maintained.